 Now all guard dogs are watch dogs but not all watch dogs are guard dogs.
 Guard dogs, like other pets, are very friendly and loyal to people they are familiar with.
 (However, not all guard dog breeds are friendly with children.)
 At the same time, they can be very aggressive and hostile towards intruders.
 Unlike watchdogs, guard dogs can attack and harm trespassers and strangers (watchdogs only bark to alert their owner when they sense danger or intruders; they do not attack).
 Now there are different types of guard dogs, based on the training given them and the duty assigned to them.
 So without wasting your time, below are the various types of the guard dogs and the duties they are trained to perform:

-Six Types of Guard Dogs for Security and Personal Protection
+Six Types of Guard Dogs for Security and Personal Protection in 2023

 Home security dogs